-Last New Years I was watching the Vienna State Orchestra playing Strauss Waltzes in PBS and on came Tale Of The Vienna Woods.
-It was terrible and it was terrible because I am a fan of the 1938 MGM film THE GREAT WALTZ since I first saw it on the WCBS Late Show on the late 1950s.
+Last New Years I was watching the Vienna State Orchestra playing Strauss Waltzes on PBS including Tale Of The Vienna Woods. the performance was terrible and it was terrible because I am a big fan of the 1938 MGM film THE GREAT WALTZ ever since I first saw it on the WCBS Late Show in the 1950s.

 OK, that out of the way.

 The musical sequences are wonderful and they are as wonderful as they because Dimitri Tiomkin just off his landmark score for LOST HORIZON did the brilliant orchestrations.

 (These Straus orchestrations were so wonderful that Tiomkin re-used some of them 26 years later for the finale sequence of the Cinerama presentation of Samuel Bronston’s CIRCUS WORLD where I now heard his music in 5 track stereo during the films Roadshow Engagement.)

 Strauss is played by Fernand Gravey, a star in France who came to Hollywood in 1937.
 Eventually signed by MGM he returned to France during the war to become a member of the secret French Army.
 After the war, now considered a national war Hero Gravey remained in his home country making films.
 Quite charming in this film, he pretty much suited the bill.